-Co-operative have agreed my mortgage in principle, my offer on a property in Billericay has been accepted, what happens next?
+Santander have agreed my home loan in principle, my bid on a house in Billericay has been agreed to, now what?

-Your estate agent will need to know who your solicitors are (ensure that the property lawyers are on the lender’s approved list).
-Call up Co-operative or the financial adviser and finalise any outstanding paperwork.
-Co-operative will instruct a valuer who will get in touch with the selling agent or vendor to schedule an appointment.
-Once carried out (assuming no problems) it takes about a fortnight for the mortgage offer to be issued.
-Co-operative will send the offer to you and your conveyancing practitioners.
+The estate agent will wish to know who your solicitors are (make sure the conveyancing practitioners are on the bank’s approved list).
+Call up Santander or your financial adviser and finalise any relevant forms.
+Santander will appoint a valuer who will get in contact with the estate agent or seller to book an appointment.
+Once conducted (assuming no problems) it takes approximately a fortnight to get a mortgage offer.
+Santander will issue the offer to you and your conveyancers.
 The transaction will then take it’s course according the nature and complexity of the conveyancing in Billericay.

 I am buying a house and the conveyancer has raised the issue of Chancel Repair to which the house may be liable as it falls into the area of such a church.
 She has mentioned insurance.
 Is this strictly appropriate for conveyancing in Billericay